DuendeSoftware/docs.duendesoftware.com/IdentityServer/v6/docs/content/quickstarts/js_clients/js_without_backend.md

 consider if the ["BFF" pattern]({{<ref "js_with_backend">}}) might be a better choice.

-In this quickstart the user will login to IdentityServer, invoke the web API with an access token issued by IdentityServer, and logout of IdentityServer.
+In this quickstart the user will login to IdentityServer, invoke an API with an access token issued by IdentityServer, and logout of IdentityServer.
 All of this will be driven from the JavaScript running in the browser.

 ## New Project for the JavaScript client